 The first week of each semester comprises the drop/add period.
 The drop/add period is the designated time frame in which course schedules may be edited before they become official.
-Students who add classes after they have started are responsible for all course requirements.
+Students who drop classes during this first week will receive a full refund.
+Please refer to the Academic Calendar for the timing and dates of partial refunds.